matthewsama17/startup/notes.md

 You can get to my server by going to [here](http://3.224.78.77)

 I can ssh into my server using the command `ssh -i [key pair file] ubuntu@3.224.78.77`

+## Domain Name
+After you buy a Domain Name, you attach records to it.

+The records determine where a person goes when they visit the domain name.

+My domain name is <websitethatbeatsyouattictactoe.click>